‘My commitment to my family and my role as Mayor must be my top priorities over being a candidate’

 Together, we have created fundamental shifts that will make our City more accessible and equitable for decades to come.

-We have ensured that whomever takes this office next, will stand in a better position to further move our City toward greater resilience, and equal opportunity.
+We have ensured that whoever takes this office next, will stand in a better position to further move our City toward greater resilience, and equal opportunity.

 As your mayor, I will spend my remaining time in office, implementing all we have created, as well as launching new initiatives around education and our Justice Courts.